Offaly County Childcare Committee - 057 9135878 - info@offalychildcare.com

 Information

-Childminders regularly receive information via post from Offaly County Childcare Committee.
+Childminders will receive information via email from Offaly County Childcare Committee.
 Childminder Publications such as 'National Guidelines for Childminders', 'Childminder Newsletters', 'Information Leaflets' and 'Childminder's Support Pack' are developed and / or purchased for Childminders in order to support them.

 Networking